illinois-cs241/assignment-docs/mapreduce.md

 ##  Building and Running

 ### Building
-This lab has a complicated `Makefile`, but, it defines all the normal targets.
+This MP has a very complicated `Makefile`, but, it defines all the normal targets.

 ```
 make # builds provided code and student code in release mode
 make debug # builds provided code and student code in debug mode
-# there is no tsan target because threading is not needed for this lab
+# there is no tsan target because threading is not needed for this MP.
 ```

 ### Input Data